fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.trustedsec.com/blog/scraping-login-credentials-with-xss/">-SCRAPING LOGIN CREDENTIALS WITH XSS </a>

+<a href="https://github.com/AnkitCuriosity/Write-Ups/blob/main/XSSI%20(Cross%20Site%20Script%20Inclusion)%20to%20Steal%20AccessToken%20and%20More.md">-XSSI (Cross Site Script Inclusion) to Steal AccessToken and More</a>

 <a href="https://medium.com/@haroonhameed_76621/a-775-worth-of-cookies-reflected-dom-based-xss-bug-bounty-poc-3e7720c78fbe">-A $$$ worth of cookies! | Reflected DOM-Based XSS | Bug Bounty POC</a>

 <a href="https://infosecwriteups.com/how-i-was-able-to-find-50-cross-site-scripting-xss-security-vulnerabilities-on-bugcrowd-public-ba33db2b0ab1">-How I was able to find 50+ Cross-site scripting (XSS) Security Vulnerabilities on Bugcrowd Public Program</a>